-SuperValu’s success over the years can be attributed to our innovative approach in all areas of the business to reflect the changing lifestyles and demands of our customers.
+Our success over the years can be attributed to our innovative approach to our customers changing lifestyles and demands.

 We are constantly reviewing our product range, putting new product ranges from Irish producers on our shelves and developing our stores to ensure our customers can expect the ‘WOW’ factor at all times.